4 Great Activities to Keep Seniors with Dementia Engaged

 For example, you can help them brush their teeth independently by putting toothpaste on their toothbrush and placing it next to the sink.

-Or, lay out each item of clothing on the bed in the order they’ll be used to put it on.
+Alternatively, lay out each item of clothing on the bed in the order you will use it to put it on.

 2. Provide Adequate Supervision